github99er/DynamicArrayStack/Description.md

 [![button](SOURCE.PNG)](https://github.com/github99er/DynamicArrayStack/blob/master/dynamicArray.c)

-# Introduction To Stack Data Structure
+# Introduction to Stack Data Structure

 A stack is a container abstraction that maintains elements in order based on their time of insertion.
 In a stack abstraction the only element that is accessible is the topmost element.
 Every time an element is inserted into the stack the previous element becomes in-accessible while the new element becomes the top.
 Only the topmost element can be removed from a stack.